 However, if the mature egg is not fertilised, the built-up uterine lining is later rejected and released as menstruation.

-Ovulation is a natural process where some physical signs and symptoms may occur.
+Ovulation is a natural process during which certain physical signs and symptoms may occur.
 Not all women experience these signs, and they can vary from cycle to cycle.
 The most common physical signs of ovulation include:

-Mid-cycle pain: a mild to moderate pain or pulling in the lower abdomen that occurs around the middle of the cycle and is therefore called mid-cycle pain.
+Mid-cycle pain: A mild to moderate pain or a pulling sensation in the lower abdomen, which occurs roughly in the middle of the cycle and is therefore called mid-cycle pain.

-Cervical mucus: The consistency of cervical mucus changes during your cycle.
-During ovulation it often becomes clearer, more stretchy (spinnable) and resembles raw egg white.
+Cervical mucus: The consistency of cervical mucus changes throughout your cycle.
+During ovulation, it often becomes clearer, more stretchy (spinnable) and resembles raw egg white.
+You can find more information on the cervical mucus method.

-Breast sensitivity: Some women experience more sensitive or slightly sore breasts during ovulation.
+Breast tenderness: Some women experience more tender or slightly sore breasts during ovulation.

-Changes in the cervix: The cervix may change in shape and position.
-It may be softer and positioned higher in the vagina during ovulation.
+Changes to the cervix: The cervix may change in shape and position.
+During ovulation, it may become softer and sit higher up in the vagina.

 Libido: Some women experience increased sexual desire during ovulation.

-It is important to note that not all women experience these signs, and some may not even notice them.
-However, these signs can be quite helpful if you want to better understand your cycle.
+It is important to note that not all women experience these signs, and some may not notice them at all.
+Nevertheless, these signs can be quite helpful if you want to understand your cycle better.
 Using an ovulation calculator can also help to determine the timing of ovulation more accurately.

 These are the best alternatives to the online ovulation calculator: